• Skip to main content

 • 120 g powdered sugar

-• 1 tsp Vanilla Extract
+• 1 teaspoon Vanilla Extract

-• 2 tbsp lactose-free milk
+• 2 tablespoon lactose-free milk

 Instructions

 • Prepare the dough.
-Add 1 teaspoon of sugar over the yeast and 1/3 cup of the milk.
+Add 1 teaspoon of sugar over the yeast and ⅓ cup of the milk.
 Stir to dissolve.

-• In a large bowl combine flour, rest of the sugar, salt, and 1/2tsp cinnamon.
+• In a large bowl combine flour, rest of the sugar, salt, and ½tsp cinnamon.
 Add melted butter, dissolved yeast, eggs and the rest of the milk.

 • Stir to combine and knead until the dough is soft, a bit sticky but quite elastic and pulls away from the side of the bowl.
 If it feels too soft, you can add extra flour and if it is not soft enough add a bit milk.